re-data/re-data/docs/docs/reference/data_monitoring/config.md

 Each element of `tables` has:
   - `name` which is the name of the table (dbt model, seed, source)
   - `time_filter` column for time filter (`null` in case you would like to compute global metric)
-  - `actively_monitored` information if you with to monitor table
   - `columns` if you would like to run re_data only for subset of columns specify them here
   - `metrics` what additional metrics you would like to compute for tables.
 Check out the exact syntax in the config example.

-Notice, above table settings, except `name` can be also set for all tables at once (check `actively_monitored: true` usage in the example)
+Notice, above table settings, except `name` can be also set for all tables at once

 ### re_data:metrics_base